 - $1.00/hour for overdue reserve materials

 - $2.00/day for overdue recalled materials

-Q: Do fines on my account mean I can't borrow library materials?
+Q: Do fees on my account mean I can't borrow library materials?
 Back to Top

-If your library fines reach or exceed $30.00, you will not be able to borrow library materials.
-Please note that outstanding library fines may also mean you are unable to register in future courses, receive marks or transcripts, or graduate.
-Unpaid accounts may be referred to a collection agency.
+If your library fees reach or exceed $30.00, you will not be able to borrow library materials.
+Please note that outstanding library fees may also mean you are unable to register in future courses, receive marks or transcripts, or graduate.

 Q: What happens if I lose or damage library material?
 Back to Top

 Report all lost or damaged material to the library.
 If you are unable to find the lost item, or the damaged item is not repairable, you will be billed for the replacement cost (ie, the purchase price) of the item plus a non-refundable processing fee of $30.00.

 Q: Where and how can I pay my library fees?
 Back to Top

 You may pay your library fees in person at any branch library on campus.
 Cash, debit, VISA and MasterCard are all accepted.
 You may also pay your fees by phone using VISA or Mastercard.